As any runner will tell you, pounding the pavement becomes a way of life.

 “Using your breath properly while running means you’ll use energy more efficiently to draw in max amounts of air, maintain the correct balance of oxygen and carbon dioxide in your blood —so you don’t gas out, and optimise the buffering of lactic acid in your muscles.”

-Top tip: Try two of Richie’s classes, totally free.
-Or upgrade to Premium for his six week Breathwork plan (exclusive to Fiit).
+Top tip: Try Richie’s six-week Breathwork plan (exclusive to Fiit).
 Learn to retrain your nervous system and boost your athletic performance.
 Read more about the benefits of Breathwork here.

 Download the Fiit app to access 50+ classes designed for runners.
 And watch the video below for more top tips (from our very own running guru @adrienne_ldn).